brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ## <a name="Ranger"></a>Ranger

 Rangers are nature-themed half-casters who use their magic mostly to enhance their attacks.
 They make excellent [archers](/5e-build-guides/archer-builds/), but melee builds are also possible.
-They typically have a high Wisdom score, making them excellent at scouting and tracking, and have some of the Druid flavor while still having a strong martial striking ability.
-The biggest reason to play a Ranger, though, is just because you want to play a Ranger—they’re very flavorful, and no other class captures the idea of a hunter tracking their prey through the woods like this class.
+They typically have a high Wisdom score, making them excellent at scouting and tracking, and have some of the Druid flavor while still having a strong, martial striking ability.
+The biggest reason to play a Ranger is just because you want to play a Ranger—they’re very flavorful, and no other class captures the idea of a hunter tracking their prey through the woods like this class.
 They also get along well with animals.

 Primary Stat: [Strength or Dexterity](/5e-character-creation/dexterity-vs-strength-builds/), and [Wisdom](/5e-character-creation/mental-stats-compared/#Wisdom)